biancaglez/MATH218/syllabus.md

 ## MATH 216: Fall 2016

-* **Instructor:** [Albert Y. Kim](http://community.middlebury.edu/~aykim/) - Assistant Professor of Statistics
+* **Instructor:** [Albert Y. Kim](https://rudeboybert.github.io/) - Assistant Professor of Statistics
 * **Email:** [aykim@middlebury.edu](aykim@middlebury.edu)
     + I will respond to emails within 24h, but not during weekends.
     + Please only email me with administrative and briefer questions as I prefer addressing more substantive questions in person.
 * **Class Location/Time:**
     + MWF 9:05-9:55 in Warner 506.
-    + We meet in the Wilson Media Lab in the rear of the first floor of Davis Library on the following days: Wed 10/12, Wed 10/26, Wed 11/9, Mon 11/28.
+    + Davis Library 105A (downstairs on the right) on the following days:
+    Wed 10/12, Wed 10/26, Wed 11/9, Mon 11/28.
     + You do not need to inform me of absenses.
 Please consult your peers for what you missed.
 * **Office Hours:** Warner 310 or the math lounge just outside.
-Feel free to come to the [MATH 116]({{ BASE_PATH }}/pages/teaching/courses/MATH116/2016-09.html) office hours as well, but those students get priority then.
+Feel free to come to the [MATH 116](https://rudeboybert.github.io/MATH116/) office hours as well, but those students get priority then.
     + M 1:00-2:30 and W 2:30-4:00
     + MATH 116: M 2:30-4:00 and W 1:00-2:30
     + Or by appointment